ubccr/casc-images/README.md

 (5) If necessary, update the member list in the database in assets/member_list:

+**NOTE: The format of the member list changed in 2019.
+The organization is now the 1st column and required and the name is now the optional 2nd column.**

 	php update_casc_members_from_tab_delim.php -f casc_members_20190521.tsv -s 1 -t

 	Usage: update_casc_members_from_tab_delim.php \